simon-ritchie/apysc/docs_src/source/sprite_get_child_at.md

 # Sprite class get_child_at interface

-This page will explain the `Sprite` class (or the other container class, like the `Graphics`) `get_child_at` method interface.
+This page explains the `Sprite` class (or the other container class, like the `Graphics`) `get_child_at` method interface.

 ## What interface is this?

-The `get_child_at` interface will return a child (`DisplayObject`) instance at the specified index.
+The `get_child_at` interface returns a child (`DisplayObject`) instance at the specified index.

 ## Basic usage

 The following code example is adding the rectangle to the sprite container.
-The `Sprite` class will add the `Graphics` instance at the constructor, so the first child will be the `Graphics` instance.
-The second child will be the `Rectangle` instance, that added by the `add_child` method.
+The `Sprite` class adds the `Graphics` instance at the constructor so that the first child becomes the `Graphics` instance.
+The second child becomes the `Rectangle` instance, which the sprite added with the `add_child` method.

 ```py
 # runnable